When does wellness AI become a medical device?

 As regulatory expectations evolve, building systems that are not only innovative but also demonstrably safe, transparent, and monitorable will become essential.

-If your organisation is developing AI systems that interact directly with people in healthcare settings, you can learn more about Sacher AI’s work supporting safe and responsible AI deployment at https://sacher.ai.
+If your organisation is developing AI systems that interact directly with people in healthcare settings, you can learn more about Sacher AI’s work supporting safe and responsible AI deployment here

 Related blog updates